Diversity & Inclusion

 For faculty and staff

-- Encourage the addition of questions on diversity, equity, and inclusion into end-of-semester student course feedback forms.
+- Continue use of questions on diversity, equity, and inclusion into end-of-semester student course feedback forms as mechanism for assessment and feedback.

-- Evaluate pay equity for faculty and staff, and request adjustments if needed.
+- Continue to evaluate pay equity for faculty and staff through a fair, replicable process, and request adjustments if needed.

 - Develop a staff mentoring program.